Joshua-Micheletti/Notes/Programming/Node.js/Modules.md

 By defining the `module.exports` field as a function, we can define some input parameters that we keep a reference of inside the module, and we make the function return an object where each feature to export is a key-value pair.

 By doing this we can also define the logic to execute upon loading the module.

+Now we can access the injected data through the reference.